billkarsh/SpikeGLX/Markdown/page.md

 #### Imec Project Phases

-There are three branches in this repo separately supporting the three Imec Neuropix project development phases.
+There are three branches in this repo separately supporting the three Imec Neuropixels project development phases.
 The three phases have mutually incompatible hardware and software, so obtain the appropriate materials for your needs.
 Release software packages are labeled as phase3A, phase3B1, or phase3B2.
 All early releases having no phase label are actually phase3A.